 Can I get same-day commercial dump truck insurance coverage?

-Yes, many insurers including NEXT Insurance and GEICO offer same-day coverage if you complete the application and payment before business hours end.
+Yes, many insurers including ERGO NEXT and GEICO offer same-day coverage if you complete the application and payment before business hours end.
 The Hartford and Nationwide may need 24 to 48 hours.
 Learn how to get business insurance quickly.

 About Mark Fitzpatrick

 Mark Fitzpatrick, a Licensed Property and Casualty Insurance Producer, is MoneyGeek's resident Personal Finance Expert.
-With over five years of experience analyzing the insurance market, he conducts original research and creates tailored content for all types of buyers.
-His insights have been featured in publications like CNBC, NBC News and Mashable.
+He has analyzed the insurance market for over five years, conducting original research for insurance shoppers.
+His insights have been featured in CNBC, NBC News and Mashable.

 Fitzpatrick holds a master’s degree in economics and international relations from Johns Hopkins University and a bachelor’s degree from Boston College.
 He's also a five-time Jeopardy champion!